MSc Track: Environmental Engineering

 MSc programmes per September 2022

 As per September 2022 we are planning to introduce a new, comprehensive master programme Environmental Engineering.
 If this process proceeds as planned, subjects of this track will be integrated in the new master programme.
 Students who enroll in the current track in September 2021, can continue this track until August 2024, after which a transition into the new master programme Environmental Engineering will apply.
-The curriculum of the new master programme will be published on our website as of August 2021.
-Please contact the study-advisors if you have urgent questions at this moment.
+The curriculum of the new master programme will be published on our website as of September 2021.
+Please contact the study advisors if you have urgent questions at this moment or consult our frequently asked questions section.